santhosh-balla/barebonesTICTACTOE-java/README.md

-# barebonesTICTACTOE-java
-Simple Tic Tac Toe game in Java.
-Basic logic for a starting point.
-Expand with GUI, AI, or other languages.
-Perfect for learning and further development.
+A basic TicTacToe game implemented in Java.
+The game board uses ? for each unused spot.
+It includes functionality to validate each move and check for a win, announcing the winner accordingly.